hcWang942/CarbonRegression/README.md

 ## Key Features

 ### Data Transformation
-- **Rank - based Inverse Normal Transformation (RINT)**: Applied to make the data more suitable for regression analysis.
+- **Rank-based Inverse Normal Transformation (RINT)**: Applied to make the data more suitable for regression analysis.
 - **Missing Value Handling**: Ensures data integrity by dealing with missing values appropriately.

 ### Statistical Diagnostics
-- **Comprehensive Conditional Checking**
-    - **Durbin - Watson test**: Checks for autocorrelation in the residuals.
+- **Comprehensive Conditional Checking** -**Durbin-Watson test**: Checks for autocorrelation in the residuals.
-    - **Shapiro - Wilk test**: Tests the normality of the data.
+   -**Shapiro-Wilk test**: Tests the normality of the data.
-    - **VIF analysis**: Assesses multicollinearity among the independent variables.
+   -**VIF analysis**: Assesses multicollinearity among the independent variables.
-    - **Levene's test**: Verifies the homoscedasticity of the data.
+   -**Levene's test**: Verifies the homoscedasticity of the data.
-    - **Independent t - tests**: Analyzes the relationships between variables.
+   -**Independent t-tests**: Analyzes the relationships between variables.
-    - **Box plots and statistical tests**: Detect outliers in the data.
+   -**Box plots and statistical tests**: Detect outliers in the data.
-    - **Partial regression plots**: Examine the linearity between variables.
+   -**Partial regression plots**: Examine the linearity between variables.
 - **Regression Analysis**
-    - **Correlation analysis**: Filters features based on a correlation threshold.
+   -**Correlation analysis**: Filters features based on a correlation threshold.
-    - **Cross - validation**: Validates the performance of the regression models.
+   -**Cross-validation**: Validates the performance of the regression models.
-    - **Model comparison metrics**:
+   -**Model comparison metrics**:
-        - **Adjusted R - squared**: Accounts for the number of predictors in the model.
+       -**Adjusted R-squared**: Accounts for the number of predictors in the model.
-        - **Mean Squared Error (MSE)**: Measures the average of the squares of the errors.
+       -**Mean Squared Error (MSE)**: Measures the average of the squares of the errors.
-        - **Root Mean Squared Error (RMSE)**: The square root of the MSE, providing a measure of the average magnitude of the error.
+       -**Root Mean Squared Error (RMSE)**: The square root of the MSE, providing a measure of the average magnitude of the error.
-        - **Mean Absolute Error (MAE)**: Measures the average magnitude of the errors in a set of predictions.
+       -**Mean Absolute Error (MAE)**: Measures the average magnitude of the errors in a set of predictions.
 - **Advanced Model Selection**
-    - **Stepwise variable selection**: Automatically selects the most relevant variables for the model.
+   -**Stepwise variable selection**: Automatically selects the most relevant variables for the model.
-    - **Cross - validated alpha selection for Ridge and LASSO**: Chooses the optimal regularization parameter.
+   -**Cross-validated alpha selection for Ridge and LASSO**: Chooses the optimal regularization parameter.
-    - **Feature importance analysis through coefficient paths**: Identifies the relative importance of each feature in the model.
+   -**Feature importance analysis through coefficient paths**: Identifies the relative importance of each feature in the model.

 ### Regression Models
 - **Multiple Linear Regression (MLR)**: A basic linear model that predicts the relationship between a dependent variable and multiple independent variables.
-- **Ridge Regression with cross - validation**: A regularized regression method that helps to reduce the impact of multicollinearity.
+- **Ridge Regression with cross-validation**: A regularized regression method that helps to reduce the impact of multicollinearity.
-- **LASSO Regression with cross - validation**: Another regularized regression method that can perform feature selection by shrinking some coefficients to zero.
+- **LASSO Regression with cross-validation**: Another regularized regression method that can perform feature selection by shrinking some coefficients to zero.

 ## Usage